Buyer's guide

 Best for: people building a lean, modern AI agent tools setup from scratch.

-Visit Replit Agent6
+Visit Replit Agent

-Warp
+Warp screenshot

 That brings us to Warp.
 The intelligent terminal with AI and modern editing.
 Everything sits roughly where you'd expect, which makes the first session feel familiar instead of frustrating.